Comsoft5/html.io/README.md

 # html.io
-Most of all the HTML beginner projects I've worked on
+All the HTML beginner projects I've worked on